kirildi/dioxycomp-ui/README.md

 <!-- About the Project -->
 ## About the Project

+:warning: The project is under development (not production ready) :warning:

 *Website/DEMO* - [Dioxycomp-docs](https://kirildi.github.io/dioxycomp-docs/)

-:warning: The project is under development (not production ready) :warning:
+Documentation webpages source is located here: [dioxycomp-docs](https://github.com/kirildi/dioxycomp-docs)

 The project presents a set of libraries containing UI reusable components, which you can include and use in your [Dioxus framework](https://dioxuslabs.com) projects